aherrero/aherrero.github.io/_posts/2018-11-18-MobileRobot.markdown

 - [lib v2](https://github.com/adafruit/Adafruit_Motor_Shield_V2_Library)

 ### Radio
-The second thing to take care is reading the signal from the radio receiver, a PWM signal, into de Arduino.
+The second thing to take into account is to read the signal from the radio receiver, a PWM signal, to Arduino.
-We could use simple this [expression](http://www.benripley.com/diy/arduino/three-ways-to-read-a-pwm-signal-with-arduino/),
+We could use this [expression](http://www.benripley.com/diy/arduino/three-ways-to-read-a-pwm-signal-with-arduino/),

     byte PWM_PIN = 3;